 - clogged arteries

 Neurological disorders like back and brain surgeries, Parkinson’s disease, and multiple sclerosis affect nerve signals and can also cause ED.
 Many men also experience ED after surgical treatment for prostate cancer.

 Other factors that make maintaining an erection difficult can include:

-- surgeries and injuries to organs around the penis
+- surgeries and injuries to the penis or organs around the penis

 - overuse of alcohol, recreational drugs, and nicotine